bekk/bekk-christmas/post/elm/hurry-curry.md

 isBetween : Int -> (Int -> (Int -> Bool))
 ```

-For esthetic reasons, Elm allow us to write the type signature without the parenthesis.
+For esthetic reasons, Elm allow us to write the type signature without the parentheses.

 There is no such thing as a function taking multiple arguments.
 All functions take exactly one argument, and returns something else.
 That something else might be another function.
 That also means that when calling a function that takes multiple arguments, it's not only _valid_ to call it in the following way, it's also conceptually what happens: